Rate Limits

 Exceeding Rate Limits

-Any requests over these limits get rejected and return a 429 HTTP Error.
+Rate limited requests return a 429 HTTP Error.
 If a 429 HTTP Error is returned, your application won't be able to get the data it needs from responses to process transactions.

 See Handling Rate Limits for tips on how to develop your application to work within these limits and handle 429 HTTP Errors.